 Sir Terry Frost, born in Leamington Spa, in 1915, was one of the most prominent artists of the St Ives School.
 Despite attending evening classes in art when he was sixteen, until the outbreak of war Frost worked at the manufacturing company Armstrong Whitworth & Co.
 He was captured in 1941, and sent to a prison camp where he befriended Adrian Heath.
+In the camp, he made early, crude woodcuts from material that he scrounged, and improvised tools.
 When Frost returned to England, he attended St Ives School of Art in 1946, under its founder, Leonard Fuller.
-He then studied at Camberwell School of Art (1947-51), after long discussion with his wife, Kathleen, whom he had married in 1945.
+He then studied at Camberwell School of Art (1947-51; helped by Heath), after long discussion with his wife, Kathleen, whom he had married in 1945.
 He was taught at Camberwell by Coldstream, who he disliked, and Pasmore, who he found inspirational.
 Frost’s work had initially been figurative, but, in this period, it became purely abstract.

-On the advice of Heath, Frost settled in St Ives in 1950, and became part of an influential group of artists.
+On the advice of Heath, Frost settled in St Ives in 1950, and became part of an influential group of artists, taking over Studio Number 4, next to Ben Nicholson's.
 He painted the first of his significant Walk Along the Quay series in this year, inspired by the boats that were moored in the harbour.

 In 1951, Frost was enlisted to help his neighbour, Barbara Hepworth, work on ‘Contrapuntal Forms’, the sculpture that she was to show at the Festival of Britain.
 The time away from his own studio and work in an unfamiliar medium spurred his later painted constructions and collages.
+He also met fellow artists Sam Francis and Roger Hilton.
 The following year, he had his first proper solo exhibition, at the Leicester Galleries.
-He also became a member of The London Group in 1958.
-This marked the start of greater recognition, both in Britain and abroad—in 1960 he had a solo show in New York, where he was introduced to prominent Abstract Expressionists.
+He also became a member of The London Group in 1957.
+This marked the start of greater recognition, both in Britain and abroad—in 1959, the Tate bought his work Khaki and Lemon (1956), and in 1960 he had a solo show in New York, where he was introduced to prominent Abstract Expressionists.
 These meetings prompted him to work on larger canvases.
 He also began to focus more on colour alone, and how it becomes a presence within the work.
 He developed this in a sculptural form in the 1970s, filling canvas tubes with polystyrene balls, using them to suggest that colour was spilling and twisting from the confines of conventional artworks.